YawnBear/imaginehack2026/PRD.md

 2. The rule engine creates a critical or high-severity finding.
 3. The security agent explains exposure risk and sensitive-data impact.
 4. The recommendation engine suggests restricting public access after owner validation.
-5. The dashboard shows required reviewers: Security and DevOps.
+5. The dashboard shows the required reviewer role: Security.
 6. The Security Officer approves, rejects, defers, or requests more information.
 7. The audit log records the decision.